daniel-nagy/transporter/packages/core/README.md

 ): void
 ```

 Updates a value in the cache.
 The callback function will receive the current value in the cache.
-The next function call will return the new value.
 Does nothing if there is a cache miss on the value.

 ##### Example